 Water: every homeowner loves it when it is exactly where it needs to be.
 In the pipes, in the tub, in the sink, but never in a basement or trickling down their walls.
 Unfortunately, water damage is all too common, as of all homes with basements, over 98% will experience some type of water damage.
-These wet basements can cause a whole lot of structural issues, which can lead to invest in plenty of different home waterproofing and foundation sealing techniques.

 If you are a victim of a wet basement and need to invest in fixing basement leaks, here are the different methods of foundation repairs you can choose from.